Le0X8/additional-readme-stats/README.md

 - [Spotify](doc/spotify.md)

+## Usage

+Check out the platforms above to see how to use them.

+If you don't want to self-host your own instance, you can use this one as your base URL: ```https://armstats.leox.dev```

 ## Self hosting

-If you want to host this project yourself, please read [self-hosting](doc/self-hosting.md).
+If you want to host this project yourself, please read [the self hosting guide](doc/self-hosting.md).